-"I found a sister when I least expected to"
+"I found my sister when I least expected to" Morgan Reynolds, Oregon

 When Jennisara Sumiri first heard that her half-sister had been found, she couldn’t believe her luck.